silvacms/documentation/source/code_source/index.rst

    $ bin/buildout -v
    $ bin/paster serve debug.ini restart

-Now your package is properly configured to host code sources.
+Now your package is properly configured to hold Code Sources.

 Exporting a new Code Source previously created in the ZMI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once a Code Source is created and tested in the ZMI,
+Once a Code Source is created and tested in the ZMI, its code can be
-its code can be dumped to the file system.
+dumped to the file system.
+To export a new Code Source in a
-To export a new Code Source in a configured extension, you need first
+configured extension, you need first to create a directory that has
-to create a directory that has the same name as your Code Source
+the same name as your Code Source inside the previously created
-inside the previously created ``codesources`` folder in the Python package
-that is configured to host the Code Sources.
+``codesources`` folder in the Python package that is configured to
-In this new directory you need to create an empty file called
+host the Code Sources.
+In this new directory you need to create an
-``source.ini``.
+empty file called ``source.ini``.

 For instance, in the case of the ``silva.app.blog`` extension you can
 create a directory called ``cs_feedback`` to export a Code Source